Make National Heart Month your best month ever

-A big claim, no?
-Well, February is National Heart Month, an annual event put on by the US Centers for Disease Control (CDC).
-It’s a great time for brushing up on your heart health knowledge, making any necessary changes in your own approach to heart health while sharing information on America’s leading cause of death.
+February is National Heart Month, an annual event put on by the US Centers for Disease Control (CDC).
+And this month is a great time for brushing up on your heart health knowledge, making any necessary changes in your own approach to heart health while sharing information on America’s leading cause of death.
 That includes learning if you’re at risk, why you may be at risk, and most important, how to reduce or prevent that risk.

 I urge you to give National Heart Month’s events and other offerings your utmost attention.
 And I promise you, hand on my own heart, that you will find invaluable information that just might guide you to make heart-saving, life-saving changes in your life.